AmplifiedHuman/face-detect-backend/README.md

 # Face Detect Backend

-Backend of the [Face Detect Project](https://amplifiedhuman.github.io/face-detect/), built with Node.js, Express.js, and Knex.js.
+Backend of the [Face Detect Project](https://amplifiedhuman.github.io/face-detect/), built with Node.js, Express.js, Knex.js and hosted using Heroku.
 Password are safely encrytped using brcrypt.

 ## Installation